 If we have to carry out repairs which you are responsible for, need to clean the property, or have to arrange for items to be moved, we may charge you.

 - Return all keys for the property to us at the end of your tenancy

 *Coronavirus update – Under the conditions of your tenancy agreement you must inform us in advance of ending your tenancy.
 If you wish to terminate your tenancy, please call us 0800 011 3447 and we can do this over the phone.

-If we find any damage to the property or repairs not carried out as advised, we will charge you the cost of the repairs.
 If you pay your rent by Direct Debit, please be sure to cancel this with your bank with effect from the date your tenancy ends.

-Terminating a tenancy following a death
+Ending a tenancy following a death

 We know that it is a difficult time when someone dies.
 Our staff are here to help and advise you on how to end the tenancy.

 Please contact us on 0800 011 3447 – we will obtain the details of the deceased from you and provide you with advice and information on next steps.